juliangruber/hook.js/ReadMe.md

      <script type="text/javascript" src="hook.js"></script>

 Now you have access to the "hook" object.
-The hook object is special object which gives you the ability to seamlessly call server events from the browser and browser events from the server.
+The hook object is a special object which gives you the ability to seamlessly call server events from the browser and browser events from the server.